 "But he was right there in the bed-"

 "No," Mycroft shakes his head slowly.
 "Not Sherlock."
 Mycroft can barely form the words.
-"John is in hospital.
-He had escaped the kidnapping...That's what Sherlock was doing that night, trying to save John from a group of Russian thugs."
+"John is in hospital."

 Finally, Mycroft looks up at Mrs. Hudson who is clutching the table.

-He leaves Mrs. Hudson sitting there.
+Mycroft leaves Mrs. Hudson sitting there without answering.
 He is too tired to care.

 A patch of moonlight rests on Sherlock's face, so when he open his eyes, they are an even sharper blue.
 When Sherlock speaks, his eyes stare unmoving at the ceiling.